 Refer to the Operational Amplifier handout.
 Most of the problems below are design problems.
 The answer should be a schematic of a circuit showing the values of all the parts.
-Use resistor values in the 1 k $\Omega$ to 1 M $\Omega$ range.
+Use resistor values in the 1 k Ω to 1 M Ω range.
 You MUST choose resistor values that are DIFFERENT than those in my answers.

 - 1. Design a buffer circuit which will allow a sensor with a high source resistance to be connected to fairly low resistance load.
 You don't need any voltage gain, but it is important that the load does not interfere with the measurement. - 2.
 Design an amplifier with a gain of 12.
 The output voltage must be in phase with the input voltage (no inversion is allowed). - 3.
 Design an amplifier with a gain of 25.
-The output voltage may be $180^{\circ}$ out of phase with the input voltage (inversion is allowed).
-Its input resistance should be $\geq 10 \text{ k}\Omega$ .
+The output voltage may be 180° out of phase with the input voltage (inversion is allowed).
+Its input resistance should be $\geq 10 \text{ k}\Omega$.
 That is, from the input's point of view, the amplifier should look like a $10 \text{ k}\Omega$ resistor hooked to ground, or larger. - 4.
-Design an amplifier with two inputs where $v_0 = -10v_1 4v_2$ . - 5.
-Design an amplifier with two inputs where $v_0 = +10v_1 + 4v_2$ .
+Design an amplifier with two inputs where $v_0 = -10v_1 4v_2$. - 5.
+Design an amplifier with two inputs where $v_0 = +10v_1 + 4v_2$.
 You may use more than one op-amp. - 6.
-Design an amplifier with two inputs where $v_0 = 12v_2 12v_1$ . - 7.
+Design an amplifier with two inputs where $v_0 = 12v_2 12v_1$. - 7.
+Design a differentiator using an op-amp, a resistor, and an inductor.
+You do not need to show parts values, but you need to show that the circuit differentiate by showing a derivation similar to the ones in my handout. - 8.
 Design a comparator whose output will be high (about 8 or 9 V) when the input is greater than 5 V and whose output will be low (about 1 V or so) when the input is less than 5 V.